 Creating Compound Indexes for Multi-Field Filtering

 Developers implementing offline-first state persistence frequently encounter O(n) full-table scans or DataError exceptions when chaining independent IDBIndex lookups.
 This degrades PWA responsiveness and violates strict latency SLAs for mobile web teams.
+This walkthrough is part of Indexing Strategies for Fast Queries and shows how a single compound index resolves a two-field predicate in one B-tree traversal.

 Root Cause Analysis